dwyl/phx_vite/README.md

 ```

 In DEV mode, `Vite` serves your asssets from __/assets/{js,images,...}__.

 Your non-fingerprinted assets, ie __/assets/seo/robots.txt, /assets/seo/sitemap.xml, /assets/icons/favicon.ico...__ and copied into __/priv/static/{icons}__.

 In PROD mode, `Vite` bundles the code, with tree-shaking... into the folder __/priv/static/assets/__.

+We will use the helper `Vite.path/1` for this.

 ## Setup